okepa/EntertainmentLists/README.md

 - [x] View your profile
 - [x] Update your profile
 - [x] Find similar books
-- [ ] View other users book list
+- [x] View other users book list

 ## Bugs

-> Similar book not quite working correctly
+> Similar book first image not showing up - vuetify bug
-> Pagination not showing up
+> Pagination for book not working correctly - can't use total items for pagination

-## Tests

-- [x] Adding a book to booklist for the first time
-- [x] Adding a book to booklist without a rating for the first time

-- [x] Editing book from booklist
-- [X] Editing a book for booklist without a rating to a rating
-- [x] Editing a book for booklist with a rating to no rating

-- [x] Deleting a book from booklist - only added once
-- [x] Adding a book to booklist - after it has been deleted

-- [x] Adding a book to booklist from another account
-- [x] Deleting a book from booklist - added more than once
+> Need to upgrade to vuetify 1
+> Change book page so that the word null is not searched for